-East Cambridge Savings Bank is once again participating in the Paycheck Protection Program (PPP) which reopened on January 11, 2021 (Round Three), as announced by the Small Business Administration (SBA).
+East Cambridge Savings Bank has been participating in the Paycheck Protection Program (PPP) which reopened on January 11, 2021 (Round Three), as announced by the Small Business Administration (SBA).

-Under the Coronavirus Response and Relief Supplemental Appropriations Act of 2021, the newly expanded Paycheck Protection Program provides:
+Under the Coronavirus Response and Relief Supplemental Appropriations Act of 2021, the newly expanded Paycheck Protection Program provided:

 Additional updates to the program include: